rahulgadre/old-site/_posts/2018-11-25-docker-resources-post.md

 comments: true
 ---

 So you want to get started with Docker 🐳.
-Good choice, but it's important to have right resources to get started with Docker.
+Good choice, but it's important to have the right resources to get started with Docker.
 This post is about the resources that I would recommend based on my experience.

 - Docker 101 Series, DevCom --- Virginia Tech Video Series